Braves vs Astros: A World Series 6 decades in the making

 A matchup six decades in the making, pairing former National League rivals who’ve played more than 700 times, including five postseason series.
 Think of The Hammer and The Toy Cannon teeing up home run derby at the Astrodome, or Greg Maddux, Tom Glavine and John Smoltz vs. Jeff Bagwell and Craig Biggio on a June evening on TBS.

 Because of scheduling and COVID-19, the Astros and Braves haven’t seen each other since 2017.
-They’ll now meet for Game 1 on Tuesday night in Houston.
+They’ll now meet for Game 1 on Tuesday night at Minute Maid Park, with Valdez starting against Charlie Morton, a former Houston ace.

 Altuve and Astros teammates Carlos Correa, Alex Bregman and Yuli Gurriel will forever wear the label of cheaters after being part of a team that devised an illegal, sign-stealing scheme on its way to the 2017 championship.

-At Minute Maid Park, they’re cheered.
+At home, they’re cheered.
 At every other ballpark, they’re heckled — and worse — as the game’s worst villains.

 “Ever since the news came out, the bad news that we’ve had to deal with about what happened in 2017, I think we’ve all wanted to prove what kind of class of players that we are and team that we are,” AL Championship Series MVP Yordan Alvarez said.